14000605/wiz-website/README.md

 # Cheese Wizards Webapp

-> Webapp that helps users plan out the strategies to win the cheese wizards tournament.
-This is for a hackathon.
+> Webapp that helps users plan out the strategies to win the cheese wizards tournament as part of the cheese wizards hackathon.

 ## Build setup notes for the team